Spin Boldak: Railway

 In 1891 the British extended the Indian Railways system (now Pakistan Railways) to the border town of Chaman via the Khojak Tunnel from Qilla Abdullah, from the east and thence south.
 The rails were not extended into Afghanistan to the north and west for political reasons.
-Spin Boldak, Afghanistan, is less than 10 km from Chaman, Pakistan.
+Spin Boldak, Afghanistan, is less than 10 km from Chaman in Balochistan province of Pakistan.

 Over much of the last century, there have been proposals to extend the Chaman line to Afghanistan and possibly beyond, passing through Spin Boldak.
 These proposals have the support of the current Afghan government.
 In July 2010, Pakistan and Afghanistan signed a Memorandum of understanding for going ahead with the laying of rail tracks between the two countries.